constantinoby/constantinoby/README.md

-- 🤖 Hi, I’m @constantinoby a Computer Engineering student.
+- 🤖 Hi, I’m @constantinoby a Computer Science student.

 - 👀 I’m interested in getting more knowledge.